isomerpages/sportsg-sportcares/_programmes/Youth/Let’s SEPAK.md

 To sign up for the programme or refer interested participants, please contact us at [sportcares@sport.gov.sg](mailto:sportcares@sport.gov.sg).

 You can also reach out to us on [Instagram](https://www.instagram.com/sportcares/) or [Facebook](https://www.facebook.com/SportCaresSG).
-And follow us too for updates all that we do in the community!
+And follow us too for updates on all that we do in the community!